galbacarys/galbacarys.github.io-old/_posts/2017-10-04-am-i-living-in-a-time-warp.md

 That's not to say that I've cargo-culted functional programming.
 I can say absolutely that it has its warts, and there are plenty of things I would love to fix about it.
-For one, as I'm reading through the excellent [Type Theory for Programmers](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/) by Bartosz Milewski[^1], I am slowly realizing just how incomplete functional programming is without a solid type system underneath it (and Clojure's optional
+For one, as I'm reading through the excellent [Category Theory for Programmers](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/) by Bartosz Milewski[^1], I am slowly realizing just how incomplete functional programming is without a solid type system underneath it (and Clojure's optional